Grow your readership by embedding our API into your website.

 We have definitions for English words in these languages:

-We have definitions for Chinese (Simplified and Traditional) in English.
+We have definitions for Chinese (Simplified and Traditional), French, Spanish, German and Vietnamese in English.

-We also have a monolingual English dictionary.
+We also have a monolingual English, Chinese, French, Spanish, German and Vietnamese dictionaries.
 We can add many more languages to the service and are gradually doing so.

 Our ability to add languages is limited by the number of available words in the creative commons corpus.